 - 1. Conduct at least four mark-recapture experiments per year for Chum and Pink, prioritizing those for Chum above all others (see section 6.5).
 Relatively few mark-recapture experiments have occurred during recent years of the study, yet data derived from these experiments is of critical importance for generating reliable estimates of observer efficiency and survey life.
 The lack of this information limits our ability to confirm the accuracy of the escapement estimates or to report on the precision of the escapement estimates.
 With the project nearing its end and unpredictable river conditions from year-to-year, an aggressive approach to obtaining this information during years with favorable river conditions has the best chance of obtaining sufficient data. - 2.
 Discontinue using the HBM-based approach to estimate Chinook and Coho escapement.
 Instead, estimate escapement using mean count for Chinook and peak abundance for Coho, which has provided nearly the same information as the HBM approach over the life of the project and over a wide range of run sizes.
 This would allow the elimination of three to five late season Coho surveys and the elimination of all future mark-recapture and survey life experiments for both species.
 These resources could then be redirected to Chum and possibly Pink.
 Monitoring of adult Chinook abundance was not included in the original study design, and did not commence until the end of Treatment 1 in 2008.
 Given the lengthy freshwater residency of juvenile Coho in the Coquitlam River, adult Coho escapement is also not considered a key metric for evaluating the flow experiment, and mainly serves to provide evidence that juvenile habitat is fully seeded each year (see Section 1.2).
-Provided that more reliable escapement estimates are not needed for Coho and Chinook for other management purposes, future mark-recapture efforts should be focussed on Chum and Pink. - 3.
-Continue reconnaissance surveys at the beginning of the arrival of Pink salmon and following the completion of Coho spawning, if continuing the HBM based escapement estimates, in order to confirm the absence of these species from the study area.
+Provided that more reliable escapement estimates are not needed for Coho and Chinook for other management purposes, future mark-recapture efforts should be focused on Chum and Pink. - 3.
+Continue reconnaissance surveys at the beginning of the arrival of Pink in order to confirm the absence of spawners from the study area prior to the first survey.
 This is needed to minimize uncertainty in the arrival and departure timing models.
 Pink access assessments are normally conducted during the low-flow period in late August-early September period as a separate requirement of the Coquitlam-Buntzen WUP, but could also serve as reconnaissance surveys to determine the start date of the Pink run in odd years.
-During even years, reconnaissance surveys for early arriving Chinook should commence in early September, if accurate HBM based estimates of Chinook escapement are of interest.